evxryyy/OpenSource-Library/README.md

   - Task
   - Enum
   - Option
+  - SyncHandler (SignalLike for BindableFunction)
+  - SyncSignal (SignalLike for BindableEvent)

 ## Description
 I am trying to make my engine for roblox with extremely usefull library...